mdusher/ocis-docker/README.md

 # oCIS Docker Image

 Docker image based on the ocis_keycloak deployment.

 Most documentation available at https://owncloud.dev/ocis/deployment/ocis_keycloak/ will be relevant.

+# TODO AND KNOWN PROBLEMS

+* Hangs on "Redirecting" after login because 401 is returned by request for groups

 # Environment Variables